Tim Deavin

 Tim Deavin (born 27 July 1984) is an Australian field hockey player.
-He plays for the Kookaburras, the Australian men's Hockey Team.
-He first played for the Australian senior national team in 2010.
+He plays predominantly as a fullback for the Kookaburras, the Australian men's national hockey team.
+Deavin made his first appearance for the senior national team in 2010.

 Personal

 Deavin is from Tasmania.
 He attended Scotch Oakburn College.
-In 2010, he was asked to move to Perth, Western Australia, to join the Kookaburras.
+In 2010, he moved to Perth, Western Australia, to join the Kookaburras.

-In 2014, Deavin was banned from playing with his team, Tamar Churinga, in Tasmania's Greater Northern Hockey League when another team had put in a complaint about his professional performance and how it was going to jeopardize the opposing team's ladder position.
+In 2014, Deavin was barred from playing with his team, Tamar Churinga, in Tasmania's Greater Northern Hockey League due to complaints about his professional performance.

-Deavin defied his ban just weeks later when he played in a charity match against the Queechy Penguins.
+Deavin defied his ban a few weeks later when he played against the Queechy Penguins.
+In May 2023 Deavin was involved in opening Floreat's The Park pub in Perth into a new Sporting Globe sports bar.
+[Perthnow, Western Australia].

 Field hockey

-Deavin plays now predominantly at the back as a defender, but can and has played centre-half, midfield and striker for the Kookaburras.
+Deavin plays as a defender, but can and has played centre-half, midfield and striker for the Kookaburras.

 Club hockey

-Tim Started his playing career playing at Scotch Oakburn College and Tamar Churinga Hockey Club in Launceston.
-He then moved to Hobart where he still occasionally plays for the Derwent Strikers in the Southern Men's Hockey League.
+Deavin Started his playing career playing at Scotch Oakburn College and Tamar Churinga Hockey Club in Launceston.
+He then moved to Hobart where he occasionally plays for the Derwent Strikers in the Southern Men's Hockey League.
 In 2008 and 2009 he won the league's men's best and fairest hockey award.
 In 2010, he was with the team, playing for them in the grand final.

-Deavin played for Doncaster in the English national League in the 05/06 season, where he won the Player of the League.
-He also has played in the New Zealand national league for Southern (Otago) in 2006 and Midlands in 2012 and 2014 (when they were league runners up), he won MVP for the tournament.
-Tim also played for Kuala Lumpur Hockey Club in the Malaysian National League in 2013 and won the championship.
+During the 2005/06 season, Deavin was part of Doncaster's team in the English National League, earning the title of Player of the League.
+He later played in New Zealand's national league, representing Southern (Otago) in 2006 and Midlands in 2012 and 2014, where he achieved the league's runner-up status and was named MVP of the tournament.
+In 2013, Deavin competed for the Kuala Lumpur Hockey Club in the Malaysian National League, leading the team to a championship victory.
+Currently, he serves as the player-coach for the Premier 1 Men's team at the Fremantle Cockburn Hockey Club.